-It blows my mind, but I frequently hear about young teams and athletes who do not warm up properly or do not even warm up in the first place.
+It blows my mind, but I frequently hear about young teams and athletes who do not warm up properly or do not even warm up in the first place before their workouts or games.
 Or I’ll see a warm-up in which static stretching is being performed before a game.
 Long gone are the days of reaching down to try to touch your toes and holding for 15-20 seconds and repeating the same protocol for other muscle groups.
 This type of warm-up can be detrimental to an athlete’s performance!

 A 2014 study in the National Journal of Strength and Conditioning Research showed that static stretching reduced explosive strength and performance for up to 24 hours after the stretching was performed.
 However, with the group that performed dynamic stretching, the positive effects of the warm-up actually lasted for up to 24 hours.
 The disclaimer here is that static stretching is not always bad and it may have a place, just that there are better and more efficient ways to prep you for your workout, practice, or game/event.